heremaps/devrel-workshops/harp.gl/grace-hopper-2020/intermediate/README.md

-# Rendering intermediate localization objects: signs and poles
+# Rendering intermediate map features: localization objects - signs and poles
+In this example, we render map features such as signs and poles.

+This is a sample dataset, which is generated after machine learning algorithms detect map features (such as signs and poles) from 2D images.
+The location of these features is extracted by fusing Lidar point cloud with 2D images (Lidar point to camera pixel projection).

+While Lidar data helps to provide accuracy, car sensor data self-heals the map and ensures freshness.

 ## Section 1: Visualize poles and signs JSON data in 2D

-Json Files with poles and signs data are available under ./intermediate/initial/resources This is the data we will be visualizing in 3D.
+Json Files with poles and signs data are available under ./intermediate/initial/resources This data is in GeoJSON format and can be previewed on http://geojson.tools/index.html
-Copy these json files to your resources folder.

-This is a sample dataset, which is generated after machine learning algorithms (developed for 2D images) automatically extract features such as lane markings, signs and poles from imagery and LIDAR point cloud data.
-This data is in GeoJSON format and can be previewed on http://geojson.tools/index.html

 ### Update Map Location